briacp/omegat-tokenizer-voikko/README.md

 ## Description

-This plugins adds a new `FinnishVoikkoTokenizer` in OmegaT.
-Because it relies on the [Voikko](https://voikko.puimula.org/) library it should gives more accurate tokenization than the default OmegaT tokenizer.
+This plugins adds a new `VoikkoTokenizer` in OmegaT.
+Because it relies on the [Voikko](https://voikko.puimula.org/) library it should gives more accurate tokenization than the default OmegaT tokenizer for language like Finnish.

 It also includes Grammar verification and spellchecking.